jayroxis/cs5525_project2/README.md

 jupyter lab --port xxxx --no-browser
 ```
 Note that the above three lines are the code you need to execute each time you login into the remote machine.
+On your PC, open `http://localhost:xxxx` in a browser.
+It might ask for the password you set in Step 4.

+DONE!
+Happy coding.

 <!--
 Follow the following: